Shenzhi-Chen/DeepSTARR-Mouse/README.md

 We recommend using the models from the different folds and average the prediction scores for a more robust prediction.

-## Design new tissue-specific enhancers
+### Designing New Tissue-Specific Enhancers

-To design tissue specific enhancers for your favourite tissue among three tissues (heart, limb and CNS) in mouse embryo, please run:
+To design your own tissue-specific enhancers for heart, limb, or CNS in the mouse embryo, follow the steps below.
 ```
 # Clone this repository
 git https://github.com/Shenzhi-Chen/DeepSTARR-Mouse.git